 When the founder Tull sold Legendary to Wanda for $3.5 billion in 2016, he received “phantom stock” because of China’s prohibition on foreign ownership.
 Tull draws arbitrary payments based on convoluted interest calculations, rather than ownership interest.

 Although Wang Jianlin has full ownership control in several US and European media enterprises, his Western counterparts are forbidden to own any interest whatsoever in Chinese companies.

 Tull relied upon a planned reorganization of Wanda Cinema Group in 2016 to receive his payout.
 However, after the Shenzhen Stock Exchange thwarted Wanda’s efforts to reorganize because the company wasn’t profitable, any liquidity events are improbable.

 Disastrous Start for New Owners

 Legendary Pictures lost $500 million according to Chinese regulators in 2016.

 The now Chinese company, saw its first major co-production underperform expectations in China.
 The Great Wall, starring Matt Damon and Andy Lau, managed to gross $150 million locally, on par with Kung Fu Panda 3, but by no means a mega-hit.

 The film’s budget and worldwide marketing costs are set to exceed $350 million.
 Legendary will likely take a massive writedown for The Great Wall in 2017.

 The Great Wall’s quiet release stateside was an indication of its prospects.
 Any hopes of Legendary breaking the downward trend with upcoming Kong: Skull Island and the sequel to Pacific Rim are unrealistic.

 When Wanda bought Legendary, the company had just released the fourth highest grossing film of all-time, Jurassic World.
-It’s hard to see how the new company achieves anything close to these heights over the next few years without key personnel additions or exciting new franchises on par with Nolan’s Batman.
+It’s hard to see how the new company achieves anything close to these heights without key personnel additions or exciting new franchises on par with Nolan’s Batman.